collinbrewer/synth/README.markdown

 # Synth
-Synth is an extensible interface for defining generators that provide output based on a given configuration.
+Synth is an extensible interface for processing an arbitrary [Schema](https://bitbucket.org/collinbrewer/schema).

+Where Schemas can define anything, Synth can process anything.

 An example use case is synthesizing an entire object graph from a static schema.